Welcome to the Data Science Career Connection Program

 FAQ

-Once the connection request window closes, Data Science Undergraduate Studies will begin its matching process between potential mentees and available slots for each mentor.
+Once the connection request window closes, Data Science Undergraduate Studies will begin its matching process.
 We aim to make matches that balance a mentee's goals and preferences with the kind of support our mentors are able to provide.

 After the matching process is complete, we will contact you with information about the outcome.
 If you are matched with a mentor, we will either introduce you right away via email or inform you of the timeline in which we will introduce you.
 (Mentors may need to pace out their connections, and you may be introduced at a later time in the term.)